jtbaitinger/Personal-Projects/PowerPoint-Trivia/README.md

 ## Background
 I made this project to teach myself VBA code with the goal of using this scoreboard for a Zoom trivia league.
 The host shares their screen for each game so players can follow along with the questions and scoring.
-I learned how to use ActiveX controls in PowerPoint (the interactive buttons) and how to code using them.
+I learned how to use ActiveX controls in PowerPoint (the interactive buttons) and how to edit their code.